^

 The immune system

-Pharyngeal (adenoid) tonsil
+Pharyngeal (adenoid) tonsils

-The palatine tonsilla palatum is located in the amygdala fossa tonsillaris, which is a depression between the divergent downward slanted tongue in the front and the hypogastric arch in the back.
+The palatine tonsil (tonsilla palatum) is paired and located in the tonsillar fossa (fossa tonsillaris), which is a depression between the palatoglossal arch in front and the palatopharyngeal arch behind, which diverge downwards.

 Lingual tonsil

-Thymus (thymus gland)
+Thymus (thymus gland).

 Bone marrow